bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 ## Tested versions
 This procedure has been tested to work building Linux Kernel version 5.14.
+Other reasonably close versions of the Linux kernel should also work but may require some tweaking, especially at the point where the kernel source tree needs to be patched.

-TODO : Retest with v5.15 which should have ntfs3 support.
+TODO : Retest with v5.16 which should have ntfs3 support.

 This procedure has been tested to work on the following building platforms